-It has taken me decades as a menstruating woman to finally realize that my intense mood swings and depressive dips were a result of not this particular incident at work, or that particular relationship conflict, or the fact that I’m just a crazy and emotional woman who has no control over her emotions, but instead, my hormones.
-For years, I truly thought I was an overly dramatic, emotionally immature, overgrown little girl, when it came to my emotions; and I look back now, over all of those years, and I wonder how much of that was hormone-related.
+It has taken me decades as a menstruating woman to finally understand my severe mood swings with PMS.
+And to understand that my depressive dips were a result of not this particular incident at work, or that particular relationship conflict, or the fact that I’m just a crazy and emotional woman who has no control over her emotions.
+But instead, my hormones.
+For years, I truly thought I was an overly dramatic, emotionally immature, overgrown little girl, when it came to my emotions.
+And I look back now, over all of those years, and I wonder how much of that was hormone-related.

 Hormonal shifts during our menstruation cycle are SO powerful, so underestimated, and almost never talked about in any legitimate kind of way.
 The only way I really discovered this for myself, was because I have always kept a menstrual calendar.